DanielSilvaReis/jeeves/README.md

 ## Configuration
 Jeeves requires [Node.JS](https://nodejs.org/en/)!
 All packages can be installed with the command `npm install`!

-To start Jeeves, you need to first create a `config.json` file in the `app/` folder.
+To start Jeeves, you need to first create a `config.json` file.
 The `config.example.json` can be used!
 After the `config.json` is fully set, run Jeeves with: `npm start` !

 ### Properties
 * **Token**: This is the token of the discord bot, where the app will connect to.
 See [this](https://discordapp.com/developers/applications/me)!